spud/manifesto_docs/user_guide/glossary.rst

    **Class**
       A specific collection of data properties ("title", "author", "body copy", "date of publication") is generically referred to as a *Content Type*.
 A PHP Class file in Manifesto usually defines the structure of a content type, enumerating its properties, and methods for maniulating it (display, edit, update, etc).

-      Often referred to simply a *class,* since the PHP class file is what describes the technical implementation of a content type.
+      Often referred to as simply a *class,* since the PHP class file is what describes the technical implementation of a content type.
+WordPress' "custom post types" would be individual content types in Manifesto.

    **Editor Console**
       The editorial management of content in Manifesto is contained behind a password-protected portal located at http://www.example.org/editor.
 The term *editor console* is generically used to describe that section of the website.